 Name resolution - the translation of host and network names via the resolver library - is controlled by this file.
 This file is only used for programs linked to the libc4 or the libc5.
 For current glibc programs, refer to the settings in /etc/nsswitch.conf.
 A parameter must always stand alone in its own line.
-Comments are preceded by a '#' sign.
-Table 9.8 on the next page shows the parameters available.
+Comments are preceeded by a '#' sign.
+Table 13.8 shows the parameters available.

-order hosts, bind Specifies in which order the services are accessed for the name resolution.
-Available arguments are (separated by blank spaces or commas):

-hosts: Searches the /etc/hosts file
+order hosts, bind Specifies in which order the services are ac- cessed for the name resolution.
+Available arguments are (separated by blank spaces or commas): hosts : Searches the /etc/hosts file

-bind: Accesses a name server
+bind : Accesses a name server

-nis: Via NIS
+1 nis: Via NIS

-Defines if a host entered in /etc/hosts can multi on/off
+multi on/off Defines if a host entered in /etc/hosts can

 have multiple IP addresses.

-nospoof on These parameters influence the name server alert on/off spoofing, but, apart from that, do not exert any influence on the network configuration.
+nospoof on These parameters influence the name server

+alert on/off spoofing, but, apart from that, do not exert any

-trim (domainname) The specified domain name is separated from the host name after host name resolution (as long as the host name includes the domain name).
-This option is useful if only names from the local domain are in the /etc/hosts file, but should still be recognized with the attached domain names.
+influence on the network configuration.

+trim (domainname) The specified domain name is separated from

+the host name after host name resolution (as

+long as the host name includes the domain

+name).
+This option is useful if only names

+from the local domain are in the /etc/hosts

+file, but should still be recognized with the

+attached domain names.

+anachea aomani names.

-Table 9.8: Parameters for /etc/host.conf
+Table 13.8: Parameters for /etc/host.conf

-An example for /etc/host.conf is shown in File 30.
+An example for /etc/host.conf is shown in File 32.

-We have named running order hosts bind # Allow multiple addrs multi on
+We have named running

+order hosts bind

+Allow multiple addrs

+multi on

-File 30: /etc/host.conf
+File 32: /etc/host.conf